-Gilmour can inspire new-look Scots
+What lessons can Scotland learn from Euros?

 Scotland opted to go more direct against Croatia, goalkeeper David Marshall aiming Mons Meg-style cannonballs towards Adams and Dykes but Croatia's defence largely mopped up the danger.

-The tactical approach triggered criticism from some quarters, with former Scotland midfielder Graeme Souness describing the long-ball game as "football from another era".
+The tactical approach triggered criticism from some quarters, with former Scotland midfielder Graeme Souness describing the long-ball approach as "football from another era".

-Clarke focused more on Croatia's strengths than Scotland's failings: "Tonight we were up against a team that are tournament-hardened and they knew how to play the third game in a group and probably we didn't," he reflected afterwards.
+Clarke focused more on Croatia's strengths than Scotland's failings: "Tonight we were up against a team that are tournament-hardened and they knew how to play the third game in a group and probably we didn't," the manager reflected afterwards.

 Stewart adds: "When you go into a game like that, and you have the two boys up top, then I think it [Marshall hitting it long] was a concerted effort to get the ball up to them and then try to play off them.

-"The difficulty is that we've got to believe a little bit more in playing through the thirds - we have players who are capable of it but that again feeds into getting the right players into the right positions to maximise the potential and the balance of the team.
+"We've got to believe a little bit more in playing through the thirds - we have players who are capable of it but that again feeds into getting the right players into the right positions to maximise the potential and the balance of the team.

-"When you're playing with three at the back and the two wing-backs, it can be a bit narrow in its outlook because you're asking a lot of your wing-backs to be the guys who will penetrate the wide areas.
+"When you're playing with three at the back and the wing-backs, it can be a bit narrow in its outlook because you're asking a lot of your wing-backs to be the guys who will penetrate the wide areas.

-"Everyone assesses things differently, and I don't like to call it risky as to me it's riskier to sit back and hope that you'll be able to stop an opponent," Stewart goes on.
+"Everyone assesses things differently, and I don't like to call it risky as to me it's riskier to sit back and hope that you'll be able to stop an opponent.

 "We're still trying to fit a few too many square pegs in round holes - Scott McTominay, I know his injury changes things [sidelined following groin surgery], but he isn't a right-sided centre half.
-We're going to continue to cover for those deficiencies if we continue with that system.
+We're going to continue to cover for those deficiencies if we stick with that system.

 "I think it upsets the balance of our midfield and forward line.
-Moving forward, the right back area has been a bone of contention.
-It's probably still a little too early to throw the likes of Nathan Patterson or Calvin Ramsay straight into the squad and starting."
+Moving forward, the right-back area has been a bone of contention.
+It's probably still a little too early to throw the likes of Nathan Patterson or Calvin Ramsay straight in."

-Scotland's preparations for the World Cup qualification triple header have been hit by the withdrawals of McTominay, John McGinn, James Forrest, Stuart Armstrong and Greg Taylor.
+Scotland's preparations for the World Cup qualification triple-header have been hit by the withdrawals of McTominay, James Forrest, Stuart Armstrong and Greg Taylor, while John McGinn and Patterson miss the opening game away to Denmark but are expected to return for the games against Moldova and Austria.

 The Scots sit second in Group F, four points behind Denmark, after three games.
-Clarke's men begin their triple-header with a trip to face the Danes next week, followed by Moldova at Hampden and Austria away.

-If Clarke intends to play three centre-halves against Denmark on Wednesday, who should he select?
+If Clarke intends to play three centre-halves in Copenhagen on Wednesday, who should he select?

 "I think it's a guarantee that Kieran Tierney starts," says BBC Scotland pundit and Motherwell Women's assistant coach/player Leanne Crichton.

-"If Andy Robertson is fit and occupies that left-hand side in terms of the full-back area then Tierney should be in at the left of the back three.
-I think he's performed very well there and he's one of our best players if not best player at present, in terms of form as well.
+"If Andy Robertson is fit and occupies that left-hand side in terms of the full-back area then Tierney should be left of the back three.
+I think he's performed very well there and he's one of our best players, if not the best player at present.

 "To partner him centrally, I'd opt for Liam Cooper, albeit that's a tough one for Grant Hanley because he could justifiably play in there also.
-Then off the right-hand side, I'd like to see Jack Hendry there.
+Then off the right-hand side, I'd like to see Jack Hendry, I don't think he did too much wrong."

-"In the qualifiers and the run of games, and in the build-up to Euro 2020, I don't think he did too much wrong.
-Hendry in alongside Cooper and Tierney would be a decent back three."

-Billy Gilmour earned rave reviews for his display against England at Wembley, and Scotland's midfield clearly missed his presence and poise in the loss to Croatia when he was ruled out with Covid.
+Billy Gilmour earned rave reviews for his display against England at Wembley, and Scotland's midfield clearly missed his poise in the loss to Croatia when he was ruled out with Covid.

-"On his day he's levels above the majority of midfielders," Crichton says of the Chelsea midfielder who is on loan at Norwich City this season.
+"On his day, he's levels above the majority of midfielders," Crichton says of the Chelsea 20-year-old who is on loan at Norwich City this season.

-"The way that he plays the game, the way that he's able to control a game is something that we don't have much of.
-The way Billy plays, a lot of his game he plays it short, he controls the game and dictates the tempo in which Scotland play - whether it's with his club or internationally, he's wise beyond his years."
+"The way that he's able to control a game is something that we don't have much of.
+A lot of his game he plays it short, he dictates the tempo.

 "He knows when to speed the game up and when to slow it down; he knows when to move the ball with purpose.
 He's got such a range of passing, he can switch from one side to the other and he knows how to offer balance in midfield where he can go in and split between central defenders and get on the ball.
 His vision, in terms of how he can play forward, is exceptional."